camelwater/Table-BOT/README.md

 ## Bot Usage

 Commands are executed by providing the required arguments (in brackets) and additional, optional arguments (in parentheses).
-Arguments with an `=` sign have default values if nothing is provided.
+Optional arguments are by default excluded and arguments with an `=` sign have default values if nothing is provided.

+To watch a room and score it with Table BOT, these primary commands are used:

 `?start [format] [numTeams] (room rxx) (gps=3) (sui=no)`\
 ex. `?start 5v5 2 sui=yes`